 10.9 If Translation Works are transmitted by data transfer (via e-mail etc.) WT cannot be held liable for any deficiencies or impairments caused in the transmission (e.g. virus transmittal, violation of secrecy obligations) unless in the case of major fault of WT.
 In addition WT does not warrant that the operation of any Translated Works will be uninterrupted or error free.

-10.10 For the Budget Translation level of service, WT does not give any warranty, guaranty or fitness for purpose or otherwise of the Translated Works.
+10.10 For the Budget Translation level of service, which is the delivery of translation without proofreading by a second linguist, WT does not give any warranty or guarantee of fitness for purpose or otherwise of the Translated Works.
 It is not advised that the Budget Translation level of service be used for published material.